ohmybrew/ohmybrew.github.io/about.markdown

 The 2000s we're a rocky time for development, it was a time of great change, spin-offs, and maturity for many languages and ecosystems for those languages.
 The web came into a heavy play.
 I eventually started my professional career a year after starting those mods of the forums.
 I began profesionally with PHP, Python, and Ruby, as they were the job demands for the web at the time in my area; this is where my experience took off.
 I found my love for crafting backend systems for the web.

 Since then, I've taken what I've learned and continually applied it.
 I've worked with many name-brands in my career and developed enterprise solutions for them, as well as provide consultation.

+## The name

+**Osiset**; _oh-sy-set_.

+I've always been intrigued by Egyptian history and their gods growing up.
+My username is simply a combination of the god Osiris and his brother Set.

+Osiris was the first major written god Egypt culture.
+A tall green deity with pharaoh's beard.
+A respected god of many duties ranging from fertility, life, resurrection, and even the afterlife.
+His brother Set, who killed Osiris, was a god of deserts, disorder, and chaos.

+Combining the two together gives a glimpse to the elements of development... birth, death, resurrection, disorder, and chaos that a project or process goes through.

+Odd and unique.